 1. Fall in love with Ljubljana’s old town

 On a whirlwind tour of Europe, its many historic towns can start to feel a bit familiar, but Ljubljana has a bit of added spice.
-Whether it’s the castle standing guard on the cliff top, its pedestrian only cobbled streets, the bridges that crisscross the river, or the many cosy restaurants and bars hidden around town, Ljubljana knows how to charm… Oh stop it Ljublijana – you old flirt!
+Whether it’s the castle standing guard on the cliff top, its pedestrian only cobbled streets, the bridges that crisscross the river, or the many cosy restaurants and bars hidden around town, there’s a reason Ljubljana makes it into the top things to do in Slovenia.
+It definitely knows how to charm… Oh stop it Ljublijana – you old flirt!
 If you’re stuck for things to do in Ljubljana, join a free walking tour to get a solid introduction to the city, learn some of its history and pick up a few insider tips from your stay to impress your mates back home!

 2. Experience the kookiness of Metelkova Mesto

 Looks like a weird crowd… ?: 📸: Sandy Feet